-The Government of Northwest Territories (GNWT) Department of Infrastructure (INF) retained Associated Engineering (B.C.)
+The Government of Northwest Territories (GNWT) - Department of Infrastructure (INF) retained Associated Engineering (B.C.)
 Ltd. (Associated) to prepare an erosion and sediment control plan (ESCP) for the infrastructure upgrades and runway extension (the project) at the Inuvik Mike Zubko Airport (Inuvik Airport) and for regular maintenance of the drainage ditches and operation of the Inuvik Airport.
 The airport is located approximately 12 km east of Inuvik, NT (Figure 1-1).
 The upgrades to the drainage system require a Type B water licence application to be submitted to the Gwich'in Land and Water Board (GLWB) under the Mackenzie Valley Resource Management Act (SC 1998, c.
 25) and the Northwest Territories Waters Act (SNWT 2014, c.
-18) and regulations This ESCP will form part of the water licence application.
+18) and regulations This ESCP formed part of the water licence application in May 2023.
+The GLWB issued Type B Water Licence G23L8-002 (the water licence) on September 23, 2023, and approved Version 1.0 of this ESCP.

-The proposed construction contractor will be responsible for implementing the ESCP and must update it with company and site-specific erosion and sediment control measures.
+The construction contractor is responsible for implementing the ESCP and must update it with company and sitespecific erosion and sediment control measures.
 The ESCP shall be incorporated in their construction environmental management plan (CEMP) to be submitted at least 14 days prior to the scheduled start of construction and approved by Associated before construction begins.
 The ESCP and CEMP are considered living documents and must be updated as site conditions change and/or new information becomes available.